openfisca/openfisca-core/README.md

 ## Environment

-OpenFisca runs on Python 3.7.
-More recent versions should work but are not tested.
+OpenFisca runs on Python.
+See [setup.py](setup.py) for supported versions.

 OpenFisca also relies strongly on NumPy.
 The last four minor versions should work, but only the latest/stable is tested.